distortedfusion/blade-components/docs/10-installation.md

 </head>
 ```

-#### Customizing Theme Colors
+#### Theme customization

-Blade Components implements the default `primary` color definition offered by [Blade Colors](https://distortedfusion.com/docs/distortedfusion/blade-colors/getting-started) for some of its components.
-You can customize this to your liking, for a detailed explanation please refer to the dedicated [documentation](https://distortedfusion.com/docs/distortedfusion/blade-colors/usage#customizing-colors-using-palettes) page.
+Blade Components implements the ["default theme"](https://github.com/distortedfusion/blade-colors/blob/master/src/Themes/DefaultTheme.php) offered by [Blade Colors](https://distortedfusion.com/docs/distortedfusion/blade-colors/getting-started).
+You can customize this to your liking, for a detailed explanation please refer to the [theming](/docs/theming) documentation.

 ## Publishing Configuration